 The bony and ligamentous structures of the lateral ankle.

 The bony and ligamentous structures of the medial ankle.

 Almost all ankle dislocations are associated with ligamentous ruptures, either partial or complete (Figure 89-3).
 They are often associated with malleolar and distal fibula fractures.
 While posterior or posteromedial ankle dislocations are the most commonly described dislocations of the ankle joint4,7 (Figures 89-3A & 89-4).
 The most common ankle dislocations seen by the editor are lateral ankle fracture-dislocations (Figure 89-3B).
-Posterior ankle dislocations are associated with ...
+Posterior ankle dislocations are associated with posterior marginal fractures of ...